ceyhunsen/atmega328p-hal-driver/CONTRIBUTING.md

 ## Opening PRs and Issues

-You can either open an issue to report a bug, suggest a new feature or discuss another topic before opening a PR.
-Or, you can directly open a PR to suggest changes.
-Opening a PR beforehand might decrease review time but it is not necessary.
+You can either open an issue to report a bug, suggest a new feature or discuss another topic.
+Or, you can directly open a PR without a matching issue to suggest changes.
+Opening an issue beforehand might decrease review time but it is not necessary.
+Also, issues without PRs are also welcome.

 ## Formatting